-And as more and more women venture into the world of business, we have gathered 19 best business books for women.
+As more and more women venture into the world of business, we have gathered some of the best business books for women.

 Read related article: 68 Best Business Books for Entrepreneurs